open-telemetry/opamp-spec/specification.md

     // Flags is a bit mask.
 Values below define individual bits.

-    // The server asks the agent to report full AgentDescription.
+    // The Server asks the Agent to report full AgentDescription.
     ReportAgentDescription   = 0x00000001;

-    // The server asks the agent to report full EffectiveConfig.
+    // The Server asks the Agent to report full EffectiveConfig.
 This bit MUST NOT be
     // set if the Agent indicated it cannot report effective config by setting
     // the ReportsEffectiveConfig bit to 0 in StatusReport.capabilities field.
     ReportEffectiveConfig    = 0x00000002;

-    // The server asks the agent to report full RemoteConfigStatus.
+    // The Server asks the Agent to report full RemoteConfigStatus.
 This bit MUST NOT be
     // set if the Agent indicated it cannot accept remote config by setting
     // the AcceptsRemoteConfig bit to 0 in StatusReport.capabilities field.
     ReportRemoteConfigStatus = 0x00000004;

-    // The server asks the agent to report full PackageStatuses.
+    // The Server asks the Agent to report full PackageStatuses.
 This bit MUST NOT be
     // set if the Agent indicated it cannot report package status by setting
     // the ReportsPackageStatuses bit to 0 in StatusReport.capabilities field.
     ReportPackageStatuses     = 0x00000008;